NMC update: Civilian staff return to work, RECs still closed

 Read More

-(MARTINSBURG, W.Va.) — Due to the government shutdown, the National Maritime Center (NMC) and all Regional Examination Centers (RECs) are closed until further notice.
+(WASHINGTON) —Due to the government shutdown, the National Maritime Center (NMC) and all Regional Examination Centers (RECs) remain closed.
 Customer walk-in service at the RECs is suspended.
 Examinations and other REC appointments are canceled.
-The following limited operations will be maintained in support of national defense requirements: • The NMC Customer Service Center will be…
+To mitigate the impact caused by the government shutdown, the NMC has implemented the following measures: • The Application Submission Portal (ASAP) for submission of applications…

 Read More